mantmic/gridthings-cli/docs/security.md

 Security administrator must install the `gtca` command line tool from the github repository.
 This tool is used to create keys and certificates for different environments.

-## Create a Root CA for an trust zone
+## Create a Root CA for a trust zone

 A root CA is needed for each trust zone that device and server certificates will be generated for.